Bounces and Complaints Monitoring and Reporting

 Once you start forwarding your bounce and feedback loop emails to us, we’ll start collecting them and compile the reports for your analysis so that you can suppress bouncing and complaining users from your subscriber list and improve the effectiveness of your email campaigns.

-- understand the campaigns generating the highest complaint rates;
+- understand which email campaigns generated the highest complaint rates;

-- determine and export complainers for suppression from your mailing list;
+- determine and export the users who complained for suppression from your mailing list;

 - predict which of your IP addresses are likely to be affected and at which ISPs;